What Is Data Leakage and Why Should You Care?

-A December 2020 study by Upwork found that 42% of American workers continue to work remotely.
-By 2025, they estimate that 22% of Americans will be working remotely full-time, an increase of 87% from the pre-pandemic era.
+A December 2020 study by Upwork found that 42% of American workers worked remotely.
+By 2025, they estimate that 22% of Americans will be working remotely full-time, an increase of 87% from the pre-pandemic days.

-While many businesses anticipated that the pandemic would eventually end and workers will return to the office, it’s now becoming apparent that the trend of working remotely will only continue to evolve and pervade.
+While many businesses anticipated that the pandemic would eventually end and workers will return to the office, it’s now becoming apparent that the trend of working remotely will only continue to evolve and pervade in business.

-In other words, businesses must prepare for remote work and all of its associated challenges, if not to protect their organization, then to ready themselves for the inevitable direction working lives will take.
+In other words, businesses must prepare for remote work and all of its associated challenges, if not to protect their organization, then to ready themselves for the inevitable direction working lives are beginning to take.